Observation of Universal Hall Response in Strongly Interacting Fermions

 In this work, we report on the measurement of the Hall response in a quantum simulator with strongly interacting ultracold fermions.
-By controlling the repulsion between particles, we obtain experimental evidence of the universal response predicted at large interaction strength.
-We utilize a synthetic dimension to engineer a two-leg ladder whose plaquettes are threaded by a synthetic magnetic flux $\varphi$ (see Fig.~\ref{fig1}).
-We monitor the real-time dynamics of the system following the instantaneous quench of a linear potential, which tilts the lattice along $\hat{x}$ and mimics the action of a longitudinal electric field $E_x$.
+By controlling the repulsion between particles, we obtained experimental evidence of the universal response that is predicted at a large interaction strength.
+We used a synthetic dimension to engineer a two-leg ladder whose plaquettes are threaded by a synthetic magnetic flux $\varphi$ (see Fig.~\ref{fig1}).
+We monitored the real-time dynamics of the system after the instantaneous quench of a linear potential, which tilts the lattice along $\hat{x}$ and mimics the action of a longitudinal electric field $E_x$.
 We observe that the combined action of $E_x$ and $\varphi$ triggers a longitudinal current $J_x$, accompanied by the Hall polarization of the system along the transverse direction $P_y$.
 Even though the dynamics of $J_x$ and $P_y$ strongly depend on microscopic ladder parameters, we observe that a proxy of the Hall coefficient, the Hall imbalance~\cite{PhysRevLett.122.083402}

-converges towards an interaction-independent value, for large atomic repulsions.
-Our observations quantitatively agree with theoretical calculations and confirm the predictions of Ref.~\cite{PhysRevLett.122.083402}.
+converges towards an interaction-independent value for large atomic repulsions.
+Our observations quantitatively agree with theoretical calculations and confirm the predictions reported in~\cite{PhysRevLett.122.083402}.
 Our results showcase the importance of interactions in Hall systems, paving the way towards the investigation of strongly correlated effects in topological phases of synthetic quantum matter.